python/cpython/Doc/library/gettext.rst

 .. function:: ldgettext(domain, message)
 .. function:: lngettext(singular, plural, n)
 .. function:: ldngettext(domain, singular, plural, n)
-.. function:: lpgettext(context, message)
-.. function:: ldpgettext(domain, context, message)
-.. function:: lnpgettext(context, singular, plural, n)
-.. function:: ldnpgettext(domain, context, singular, plural, n)

-   Equivalent to the corresponding functions without the ``l`` prefix (:func:`.gettext`, :func:`dgettext`, :func:`ngettext`, :func:`dngettext`,
-   :func:`pgettext`, :func:`dpgettext`, :func:`npgettext`, and
-   :func:`dnpgettext`), but the translation is returned as a byte string encoded in the preferred system encoding if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.
+   Equivalent to the corresponding functions without the ``l`` prefix (:func:`.gettext`, :func:`dgettext`, :func:`ngettext` and :func:`dngettext`), but the translation is returned as a byte string encoded in the preferred system encoding if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.

    .. warning::